SpeciesFileGroup/taxonworks_doc/docs/develop/contributing.md

 _Offline editing follows a typical Git-based workflow that are detailed on Github and many other places online._

 - Fork the repository
-- Clone the fork your local machine
+- Clone the fork onto your local machine
 - Make a new feature branch
 - Edit, and commit to the branch
 - Push your local edits to your Github fork